italrr/canvas/README.md

 `canvas` is a simple multi-paradigm scripting language, heavily inspired by Lisp, JS and C++.

-This is rather a toy project of my own, mainly for learning.
+This is rather a toy project.

 Short summary:
 - There are no classes.
 Only objects akin to JS-like objects